Be a Hardware Hacker!

 - Question 9.
 Draw two graphs for adders and multipliers with bit width as x axis and frequency(MHz) as y axis.

 Question 10.
 Now that you have gotten your feet wet with the tool, it's time for some free exploration.
 Design an experiment that answers some kind of question you have about the tool, and report on the results.

 - No lab interview for lab 1.
 In future labs, you will have

 interview sessions with a TA to show your results.

 - Submit your report for the questions above to the TA via e-mail

 by the due date before the beginning of the class.
-Also bring a hard copy or your report in class.

 - Answer all of the questions (10) found in the lab description.